 Adam Sisman, biographer of John le Carré, unpicks the contradictions and obfuscations in le Carré’s own account of his life.
 The master of spy thrillers, le Carré was arguably one of the most important and influential writers of the post-Second World War period.

-Accompanied by a lunchtime glass of sherry, well-known wine writer Henry Jeffreys introduces us to Empire of Booze, a rich and full-bodied history of Britain and the Empire, told through the improbable but true stories of how the world’s favourite alcoholic drinks came to be.
+Accompanied by a post-lunch glass of something strong and warming, well-known wine writer Henry Jeffreys introduces us to Empire of Booze, a rich and full-bodied history of Britain and the Empire, told through the improbable but true stories of how the world’s favourite alcoholic drinks came to be.

-Anita Anand will hotfoot it from Radio 4’s Any Answers to talk about her biography of Sophia: Princess, Suffragette, Revolutionary (shortlisted for the SF best biography award in 2015).
+Anita Anand will hotfoot it from Radio 4’s Any Answers to talk about her biography of Sophia: Princess, Suffragette, Revolutionary (shortlisted for the SF Best First Biography Prize in 2015).
 She will also talk about her forthcoming collaboration with William Dalrymple on a history of the Koh-I-Noor diamond.

 Leave your review